EmbeddedChiNguyen/FOTASTM32WiFi/README.md

-# **Update firmware over the air for STM32F411 using NodeMCU (WiFi)**
+# **Update firmware over the air for STM32F411 using WiFi**
-In this project, I have written a bootloader program that:
+## In this project, I have written a bootloader program that:
  - Checks the update version of the firmware.
  - Processes and programs the .hex file into flash memory.
  - Jumps to the app function.
+## Hardware requirement:
+ - STM32F411
+ - NodeMCU
+ - USB TTL

 This project is made to learn, for more further supports you can contact: nguyenchinguyen20102003@gmail.com